Last editedJun 20236 min read

 From pop-ups to banner ads, a cluttered checkout page can be a big turn-off for overstimulated shoppers.
 In a time when we’re all bombarded by information, customers want a clean, clear layout with simple fields to input their payment information.

 Minimise clutter and offer a smooth, streamlined checkout experience.
 This should be as frictionless as possible, ideally without redirecting to third-party payment pages or involving added pop-up screens.
 It’s also best to ensure your business branding is clearly visible on each page of the checkout process to enhance feelings of security in the purchase.

-On-the-go shoppers don’t always have their laptops nearby – but they have their smartphone.
-An estimated 63% of UK buyers made a purchase through their smartphone in 2021 alone, and mobile commerce is expected to surpass 100 billion GBP by 2024.
+On-the-go shoppers don’t always have their laptops nearby – but they have their smartphones.
+An estimated 69% of UK buyers purchased their smartphone in 2022 alone, and mobile commerce is expected to surpass 100 billion GBP by 2024.
 When buyers encounter checkout pages that aren’t optimised for mobile use, conversion rates plummet as a result.

-Your point of sale should include not only a brick-and-mortar retail space, but also an online shop front, social media channels, and mobile apps.
+Your point of sale should include a brick-and-mortar retail space and an online shop front, social media channels, and mobile apps.
 Customers want frictionless payments with easy-pay SMS links and mobile wallets.
 These are also more secure, with biometric authentication providing an added layer of safety.

 Customer preferences involve more than simply the device used to make a payment; they involve the payment method itself.
 Payer preference is a key piece of the puzzle for businesses to solve.
 This often varies by demographic.
 For example, Generation Z are digital natives who are more comfortable with payments using a mobile app.
 If your business caters to a younger customer base and doesn’t include mobile wallet options, this could lead to an abandoned shopping cart.